Open-Shock/.github/profile/README.md

 + Dashboard to group shockers together and have greater control

 ## Officially hosted instance

-The officialy hosted instance goes by the name of [ShockLink.net](https://ShockLink.net) now!
+You can find the officially hosted instance at [OpenShock.app](https://OpenShock.app)

 ## Discord